jaimevp54/league_of_mains/README.md

 ![home page](http://image.prntscr.com/image/083781a9b62341718f9f4b34d9a101b2.png)

-You can test a fully working live demo at http://leagueofmains.pythonanywhere.com, to see the stored data in the database you can go to the admin's page ( http://leagueofmains.pythonanywhere.com/admin ) it already has a test summoner that you can use. user: `leagueofmains` password: `aniviabestchamp`.
+You can test a fully working live demo at http://leagueofmains.pythonanywhere.com, to see the stored data in the database you can go to the admin's page ( http://leagueofmains.pythonanywhere.com/admin ) it already has a test user that you can use. user: `leagueofmains` password: `aniviabestchamp`.

 ## Programming language and Frameworks